Skip to main content

 Configuration:

 • ⚠️ Important: The files in this directory must refer to a valid kernel (vmlinuz) and initram images (initrd.img) within the filesystem.
-We recommend putting kernel images other than the default kernel and initrd in the directory /kboot for better organization.
+We recommend placing kernel images other than the default kernel and initrd in the directory /kboot for better organization.
 In addition, to prevent polluting the GRUB menu.

 Options: